Our Mission

 This magnificent beginning grew into a program that has been a mainstay in the University’s fundraising effort for more than 50 years.
 In 1992, the program was broadened to include corporate and foundation donors.
 And now, because of the continued and increasing need for private support, three new levels of recognition – Frank LeRond McVey, Frank G. Dickey and Commonwealth Fellows – have been created.
 These additions signal a new era in the University’s continuing quest to recognize in a meaningful way all who provide generous and enduring support.

 On Friday, September 14, 2018, we announced the largest fundraising campaign in UK’s history, a $2.1 billion campaign.
-We are currently over halfway to our goal.
+The campaign was successfully completed in the fall of 2023.
 You can learn more about Kentucky Can: The 21st Century Campaign here.

 The William B. Sturgill Building